Blog

 H --> I[LLM synthesizes]

-I --> J[Customer sees a cited answer]
+I --> J[Customer reviews cited findings and unresolved gaps]

 Every arrow is a potential threat boundary.
 Most of them weren't in scope when STRIDE was written.